cvra/robot-software/README.md

     * `tools/studio` a set of introspection tools written in Python and Qt to debug our robots
 - `uavcan_data_types` contains the custom message definitions (DSDL) for the UAVCAN communication protocol
 - `ci` groups scripts and Docker files for our continuous integration server
-- `doc` contains high-level documentation about the robot
+- `user-guide` contains high-level documentation about software and electronics components used on our robots

 The [user guide](http://cvra.ch/robot-software) is generated using mdbook from [doc/user-guide](/doc/user-guide)